 Though there are many places in the world where rubies are mined, the deposits of the finest quality rubies are in Myanmar (Burma).
 Burmese rubies are the most valuable and expensive rubies in the world.
 Apart from Myanmar, other deposits of rubies are in Australia, Tanzania, India, Madagascar, Sri Lanka, Thailand, etc.

 08. Is ruby a rare gemstone in the world?

-Rubies are mined in various places of the world, but the Burmese rubies are believed to be the rarest type of ruby due to their deep red color and exceptional quality.
+Rubies are mined in various places of the world, but the Burmese rubies are believed to be the rarest type of rubies due to their deep red color and exceptional clarity.

 09. Are synthetic rubies fake?

 Synthetic rubies are not fake.
 The only difference between synthetic and natural rubies is that synthetic rubies are created in labs while natural rubies are formed naturally under the surface of the earth.
 Both synthetic and natural rubies share the same chemical and physical properties.
 However, synthetic rubies are more affordable than natural rubies.

 Yes.
 The category of precious gemstones has four members viz.
 Diamond, Sapphire, Ruby and Emerald.
 Since ruby belongs to this family, it is a precious gemstone.
 Ruby is also called the sister stone of sapphire as they both have the same base mineral and the only differentiating factor is the color.

 11. How much does a ruby score on the Mohs Scale of Hardness?

 Ruby is one of the hardest gemstones after diamond; it scores 9 out of 10 on the Mohs Scale of Hardness.
 Being a tough gemstone, it is highly resistant to scratches.

 12. Is ruby tougher than diamond?